Functor homology over an additive category: An auxiliary comparison map

-Recall from definition \ref{defi-comp} that a notation such as $\pi^*F$ refers to the composition $\overline{F}\circ\pi$, where $\overline{F}$ is the left Kan extension of $F$ to all $\FF$-vector spaces.
+Throughout the section, we allow our additive functors $\pi$ and $\rho$ to have infinite-dimensional values.
+We recall from definition \ref{defi-comp} that a notation such as $\pi^*F$ refers to the composition $\overline{F}\circ\pi$, where $\overline{F}$ is the left Kan extension of $F$ to all $\FF$-vector spaces.
 The purpose of this section is to introduce a comparison map:

 and to establish its main properties.
-We will use these properties (in the special case where $\FF=\Fq$ and $k$ is an overfield of $\Fq$) in the proof of the generalized comparison theorem in section \ref{sec-generalized}.
+In the special case where $\FF=\Fq$ is a finite field and $k$ is an overfield of $\Fq$, the map $\Theta_\FF$ will be a key ingredient in the proof of the generalized comparison theorem in section \ref{sec-generalized}.
+The last result of the section, namely theorem \ref{thm-Theta}, is interesting in its own right.

-In contrast with the other sections of the article, many constructions of this section are performed over the ground field $\FF$ (that is, we use $\FF$-linear categories, tensor products over $\FF$\dots) rather than over $k$.
+\begin{warning} In contrast with the other sections of the article, many constructions of this section are performed over the ground field $\FF$ (that is, we use $\FF$-linear categories, tensor products over $\FF$\dots) rather than over $k$.
+Since the field $\FF$ is completely independent from the commutative ring $k$, it will be clear from the context over which ring the tensor products are taken. \end{warning}